-Core Units AURAEA002 Follow environmental and sustainability best practice in an automotive workplace AURAFA103 Communicate effectively in an automotive workplace AURAFA104 Resolves routine problems in an automotive workplace AURASA102 Follow safe working practices in an automotive workplace AURETR103 Identify automotive electrical systems and components AURLTA101 Identify automotive mechanical systems and components AURTTK102 Use and maintain tools and equipment in an automotive workplace ELECTIVE UNITS: AURETRO01 Remove and tag automotive tools and electrical system components AURTTA001 Remove and tag steering, suspension and braking system components AURTTA127 Carry out basic vehicle servicing operations AURTTE003 Remove and tag engine systems components AURTTQ002 Remove and refit driveline components entries, Work Placement in Industry and Completion of Practical Activities.
-Assessment strategies vary depending on the particular unit of competency and the setting of the task.
-Assessment criteria and techniques are stated in each unit of competency.
-Competence will be achieved when the learner successfully completes the learning outcomes.
-Students will be issued with a Record Book, which will serve to record competencies achieved during the course.
-All successful units of competency will be recorded with a Certificate II possibly being completed.
-Part-completion of the course will result in the student being issued with a Statement listing industry competency standards in which the student has demonstrated competence.
+Core Units AURAEA002 Follow environmental and sustainability best practice in an automotive workplace AURAFA103 Communicate effectively in an automotive workplace AURAFA104 Resolves routine problems in an automotive workplace AURASA102 Follow safe working practices in an automotive workplace AURETR103 Identify automotive electrical systems and components AURLTA101 Identify automotive mechanical systems and components AURTTK102 Use and maintain tools and equipment in an automotive workplace ELECTIVE (5 elective units) AURETR001 Remove and tag automotive electrical system components AURTTA001 Remove and tag steering, suspension and braking system components AURTTA127 Carry out basic vehicle servicing operations AURTTE003 Remove and tag engine systems components AURTTQ002 Remove and refit drivelling components competency standards in which the student has demonstrated competence.
 The course allows for the recognition of a student's prior learning (referred to as "RPL") should the student proceed into a TAFE program incorporating units of competency already determined as competent while at secondary school

-Assessment techniques used in this course includes - Teacher Questioning, Observations with checklists, Diary or Journal
+Assessment techniques used in this course include -Teacher Questioning, Observations with checklists, Diary or Journal entries, Work Placement in Industry and Completion of Practical Activities.
+Assessment strategies vary depending on the particular unit of competency and the setting of the task.